microsoft/MLOS/CONTRIBUTING.md

 3. Submit changes for inclusion as a [Pull Request on Github](https://github.com/microsoft/MLOS/pulls).
 4. PRs are associated with [Github Issues](https://github.com/microsoft/MLOS/issues) and need [MLOS-committers](https://github.com/orgs/microsoft/teams/MLOS-committers) to sign-off (in addition to other CI pipeline checks like tests and lint checks to pass).
 5. Once approved, the PR can be completed using a squash merge in order to keep a nice linear history.

-### Caveats

-There are consumers of MLOS internal to Microsoft that use an internal copy of the Github repo targetting code that is not open-sourced.
-This arrangement sometimes means porting changes from the internal repo to Github (and vise-versa).
-When that happens, the changes are submitted as a PR as described above, with the slight modification of (once approved and passing tests) using a rebase based merge instead of a squash merge in order to allow detecting duplicate patches between the public and private repos.

-Additionally, to try and catch breaking changes we run some extra internal integration tests as well.
-If they do find issues, we encourage a conversation to occur on how to resolve them in the PRs.